• Skip to primary navigation

 Therapy didn’t quite work

 You’ve been in therapy before and it didn’t quite work as well as you’d hoped.
 The advice felt generic.
-The therapist was empathetic and invested but didn’t really understand your brain.
+The therapist was empathetic but didn’t really understand your brain.
 My take?
 Therapy can absolutely work for you.
 You just need a neurodivergent-affirming approach.

 My practice is inclusive and affirming.
 I’m sex-positive, kink-affirming, and welcome clients in all relationship structures: monogamous, consensually non-monogamous, polyamorous, and open.
 LGBTQIA2S+ individuals and relationships of all configurations are welcome here.